Vishnuxx/Mediator/README.md

-React based api testing tool
+An Api testing tool built using react

 ## Mediator